Tokyo Skytree

 Google Maps

-The Tokyo Skytree entrance is on the 4th floor of Tokyo Skytree Town, near Tokyo Skytree Station and Oshiage Station, or a 20-minute walk from Asakusa.
+The entrance to Tokyo Skytree is located on the 4th floor of Tokyo Skytree Town, near Tokyo Skytree Station and Oshiage Station, or about a 20-minute walk from Asakusa.
 Direct buses also run from Ueno Station, Tokyo Disney Resort, and Haneda Airport.

 Resources